 Schindler’s Factory Museum

 The museum is an excellent insight into World War Two in Krakow.
-It will also help fill in the gaps in your knowledge of anything that hasn’t already been covered by your Jewish Quarter Krakow free tour or your visit to Auschwitz in the 2 days prior to this.
+It will also help fill in the gaps in your knowledge of anything that hasn’t already been covered by your Jewish Quarter Krakow free tour or your visit to Auschwitz in the 2 days before this.

 It should be noted that although the museum is excellent, it is not a tour of the original factory.
 The original factory no longer survives, but visitors do see Schindler’s original office, which was used as a filming location for the movie.